-For outdoor watering, your assigned day to water is by house address number as follows:
+For outdoor watering for unmetered secondary and culinary water users, your assigned days to water are by house address number as follows:

 |House # Ends In||Assigned Day|

 We ask that you continue to conserve inside the home as well.
-Again, thank you for demonstrating your spirit of community last year in saving over 680 million gallons of water!
-We can do that again this year to ensure we'll have water to drink in 2023.
+Again, thank you for demonstrating your spirit of community in conserving over 722 million gallons of water so far this summer!
+Continue these efforts will ensure we'll have water to drink in 2023.